A RICH HISTORY

 Mike Brown’s decision to leave Canada and return to England in 1985 and Mike Barry’s near fatal bike accident in early 1986 began a black period for Bicyclesport.
 After a period of struggles, Mike opened Bicycle Specialties where he focused on producing Mariposas and selling specialty components.

 Tom Hinton, who had been a customer at Bicyclesport, joined Mike and after a training period soon started building frames.
-Tom has been a principle frame builder ever since.

 In 1995, a decision was made to sponsor the Saturn Canada racing team.
 The team was very successful winning National Championships on their Mariposa and Campagnolo equipped bikes.